 How to Get Started as a Proofreader:

-Once you’ve gone through the Proofread Anywhere course, you’ll set up a website advertising your services and/or check online directories for job opportunities.
+Once you’ve gone through the Proofread Academy course, you’ll set up a website advertising your services and/or check online directories for job opportunities.
 Keep your resume updated and include prior relevant experience.
 If you’ve previously worked in an industry requiring proofreaders, such as the legal or medical industries, you may also want to reach out to your previous employers.